FIGLAB/vibrosight/README.md

 The 3D prints folder contains the model design files for the mirror-control platform:

 <img src="./images/models.png" align="Mirror-control platform models" width="400" >

+## Known issues
+The software was tested on MacBook (MacOS 10.14.5).
+For window systems the sensor board will enumerate with different names, which need to be updated in ./software/src/serial/SerialReader.java (line 28).